developerBlogs/developerBlogs.github.io/_posts/2020-07-22-react-on-rails6.markdown

 export default App;
 ```

-In the hello_react.jsx  lets edit the default code
+In the hello_react.jsx  lets edit the default code and paste this

 ```javascript
 hello_react.jsx